Piazzale Loreto massacre

-Piazzale Loreto massacre was a Nazi-fascist massacre that took place in Italy, on 10 August 1944 in Piazzale Loreto in Milan, during the World War II.
+Piazzale Loreto massacre was a Nazi-Fascist massacre that took place in Italy, on 10 August 1944 in Piazzale Loreto, Milan, during World War II.

-Fifteen Italian partisans were shot by soldiers of the Oberdan group of the Ettore Muti Mobile Autonomous Legion of the Italian Social Republic, by order of the Nazi security command, and their bodies were exposed to the public.
+Fifteen Italian partisans were shot by soldiers of the Oberdan group of the Ettore Muti Mobile Autonomous Legion of the Italian Social Republic, by order of the Nazi Sicherheitsdienst, and their bodies were exposed to the public.

 Viale Abruzzi bombing

 On 8 August 1944, unknown elements carried out an attack with two explosive devices against a German lorry (registration number WM 111092) parked in viale Abruzzi in Milan.
 In that attack, no German soldier was killed (the driver Heinz Kuhn, who slept in the cockpit, suffered only minor injuries) but it caused the death of six Milanese citizens and the wounding of eleven others.
 Despite the absence of military victims and a claim, the episode was still used as a pretext for the shooting of the 15 partisans.
-The episode, with very different and anomalous characteristics compared to the other partisan attacks, it is suspected, as was also done by the court in the trial held in 1998, was artfully organized by the Germans themselves to justify the subsequent reprisals.
+The attack had different and anomalous characteristics when compared to other partisan attacks, raising suspicion (e.g., in a 1998 court trial), that it was artfully organized by the Germans themselves to justify the subsequent reprisals.

 Shooting

-At dawn on 10 August 1944, in Milan, fifteen partisans were taken from the San Vittore prison and taken to Piazzale Loreto, where they were shot by a firing squad made up of fascist militias of the Oberdan group of the «Ettore Muti» legion led by Captain Pasquale Cardella who was acting under the orders of the German command, in particular of the SS captain Theodor Saevecke, later known as the executioner of Piazzale Loreto, then commander of the security service (SD) of Milan and its province (AK Mailand).
+At dawn on 10 August 1944, in Milan, fifteen partisans were taken from the San Vittore prison and taken to Piazzale Loreto, where they were shot by a firing squad made up of fascist militias of the Oberdan group of the «Ettore Muti» legion led by Captain Pasquale Cardella who was acting under the orders of the German command, in particular of the SS captain Theo Saevecke, later known as the executioner of Piazzale Loreto, then commander of the security service (SD) of Milan and its province (AK Mailand).

 In the communiqué of the Nazi security command, it is stated that the massacre was carried out for a set of "acts of sabotage" among which the attack on Viale Abruzzi is barely recognizable.

 The GAP commander, Giovanni Pesce, always denied that the attack could have been carried out by any partisan unit.
 Certain anomalous elements have caused some to define the attack as controversial: corporal major Kuhn had parked the vehicle a short distance from a garage in via Natale Battaglia and from the Titanus hotel, both requisitioned by the Wehrmacht and available to Nazi military personnel.
 Kesselring 's ban, invoked by the communiqué and by the high Nazi hierarchies, provided for the shooting of ten Italians for every German only in the case of Nazi victims.
 But in the Viale Abruzzi attack, no German soldier was killed: the dead and seriously injured were all Italians.